ohshitgorillas/EntropPy/ALGORITHMS.md

 ### Conflict Detection Algorithm

+1. **Combine corrections and patterns** - Both `active_corrections` and `active_patterns` are included in conflict detection, as patterns can conflict with each other and with direct corrections
-1. **Group by boundary type** - Process each boundary separately (conflicts only occur within the same boundary type)
+2. **Group by boundary type** - Process each boundary separately (conflicts only occur within the same boundary type)
-2. **Sort by typo length** (shortest first) - Process shorter typos first to identify which longer typos they block
+3. **Sort by typo length** (shortest first) - Process shorter typos first to identify which longer typos they block
-3. **For each shorter typo**, check if it appears as a substring of any longer typo in the relevant position:
+4. **For each shorter typo**, check if it appears as a substring of any longer typo **anywhere** (prefix, suffix, or middle):
-   - **For RIGHT boundary**: Check if shorter typo appears as suffix of longer typo
+   - **For RIGHT boundary**: Finds the last occurrence (right-to-left matching)
-   - **For LEFT/NONE/BOTH boundaries**: Check if shorter typo appears as prefix of longer typo
+   - **For LEFT/NONE/BOTH boundaries**: Finds the first occurrence (left-to-right matching)
-4. **Validate the result** - If substring match found, verify that triggering the shorter correction would produce the correct result for the longer typo
+5. **Validate the result** - If substring match found, verify that triggering the shorter correction would produce the correct result for the longer typo
-5. **If conflict found**, remove the longer typo (the shorter one blocks it)
+6. **If conflict found**, remove the longer typo/pattern (the shorter one blocks it) and add it to the graveyard
-6. **Keep the shorter typo** (it blocks the longer one and produces the correct result)
+7. **Keep the shorter typo** (it blocks the longer one and produces the correct result)

 The algorithm uses character-based indexing for efficiency, checking only typos that share the same starting/ending character rather than comparing all pairs.